William T. Smith House

 - Lot Size: 2 acres / Zoning: Residential

 Stately Federal-style house with exquisite woodwork once served as a field hospital during the Civil War!
 Only 15 miles from Campbell University.

-The William T. Smith house was built circa 1835 and served as a field hospital for wounded Union troops during the Civil War’s Battle of Averasboro.
+The William T. Smith House was built circa 1835 and served as a field hospital for wounded Union troops during the Civil War’s Battle of Averasboro.
 Extensive archaeological studies have revealed a rich architectural history.
-The house is a two-story, single-pile frame house with a side-gable asphalt shingle roof flanked by two Femish bond chimneys with diamond-pattern brickwork.
+The house is a two-story, single-pile frame house with a side-gable asphalt shingle roof flanked by two Flemish bond chimneys with diamond-pattern brickwork (east chimney collapsed).
 A two-story pedimented portico dominates the front façade and is accented by a decorative sheaf-of-wheat balustrade.
-The house will need a compete rehabilitation.
+The house will need a complete rehabilitation.
 Located just inside the southern boundary of the Averasboro Battlefield Historic District, it qualifies for historic preservation tax credits.

 Architectural and Historical Information

 One of three Smith family plantation houses located just east of the Cape Fear ferry crossing and located on the Old Plank Road, this impressive house was built for William Turner Smith (1810-1855) and his wife Mary Campbell Smith (1814-1886) around 1834 shortly after their marriage.